Nosskirneh/NextUp-Public/API.md

 1. When SpringBoard changed the now playing app to the client you support.
 2. When the skip button was pressed.

 Refer to the code down below.
-A tip: either find a `sharedInstance` to the queue manager for the skipNext and manualUpdate methods to use or hook the queue manager's init method and subscribe to a custom `NSNotification` event.
+A tip: either find a `sharedInstance` to the queue manager for the `skipNext` and `manualUpdate` methods down below to use or hook the queue manager's init method and subscribe to a custom `NSNotification` event.

 ```
 #define notificationArguments CFNotificationCenterRef center, void *observer, CFStringRef name, const void *object, CFDictionaryRef userInfo